 All requirements must be emailed to email@example.com.

-Patient Advocate Reporters will be given complimentary registration to the Scientific Meeting in Toronto.
+Patient Advocate Reporters will be given complimentary registration to the Annual Scientific Meeting.
 Reporters will need to provide their own transportation and accommodation (if applicable).
 Registration fees for the Basics course, Research Course and Cadaver Course are not included in the complimentary registration.
 Reporters must be IPPS members .
 PARs are presented at the annual business meeting with a certificate of gratitude from the IPPS.